kddubey/cappr/docs/source/design_choices.rst

 <https://stkb.github.io/Rewrap/>`_ and `autoDocstring
 <https://marketplace.visualstudio.com/items?itemName=njpwerner.autodocstring>`_ for the
 first time.
 I'll be using them for every project from now on.
-Overall, as a result of working on this project, I appreciate open source software at a much higher level.
+Overall, as a result of working on this project, I now appreciate open source software at a higher level.